 - 1. The local government jurisdiction borders Indian lands on all sides. - 2.
-The local government partially borders Indian land. - The local government maintains the highway, road, or predominant access route to a casino within four miles. - 4.
+The local government partially borders Indian land. - 3.
+The local government maintains the highway, road, or predominant access route to a casino within four miles. - 4.
 All or a portion of the local government is located within four miles of a casino.

-Riverside County Indian Gaming Benefit Committee's Action: None.
+Riverside County Indian Gaming Benefit Committee's Action: Corrective action taken.